 In the last section of our comparison, we consider integration and customization.
 The more integrations are supported, the lower the implementation effort and the better the tracking.
 Also, it’s vital to assess how flexible the tool is in meeting your needs, so you can avoid wasting time later.

-Now that we have a clear picture of our approach and strategy, let's dive into our comparison.
+Now that we have a clear picture of our approach and strategy, let's dive into our comparison of DORA metrics trackers.

 Only three out of five products calculate all four Accelerate metrics: Sleuth, Faros, and Haystack.